mwoiii/RoR2BlenderScripts/README.md

 # RoR2BlenderScripts
-Repository for Blender Scripts used to fix ripped models from RoR2.
+Repository for Blender scripts used to fix ripped models from RoR2

-Thanks to KingEnderBrine for the inital versions of these scripts pre-SotV update and thanks to Nyks for updating the scripts to work with Blender 3.0+
+Thanks to everyone who has previously contributed towards these scripts:
+- KingEnderBrine (original scripts)
+- RuneFox237 (updates)
+- Nyks (updates)
+- acanthi (updates)

-See the [wiki](https://github.com/RuneFox237/RoR2SotVBlenderScripts/wiki/Ripping-Characters-for-skins-from-RoR2-Post-SotV) for various Tutorials on how to rip models from RoR2
+See the (slightly outdated) [wiki](https://github.com/RuneFox237/RoR2SotVBlenderScripts/wiki/Ripping-Characters-for-skins-from-RoR2-Post-SotV) for a tutorial on how to rip models from RoR2